All scheduled concerts have been postponed through July 31, 2021.

 Our current plan calls for suspending all concerts and events through July 31, 2021.
 The Nashville Symphony’s management and Board of Directors will regularly reassess the reopening date based on new information as it becomes available.

-Why are you postponing all concert activity for an entire year?
+Why have you postponing concert activity for an entire year?

 This is one of the most difficult decisions we have ever had to make, but we believe that it is the best course of action to ensure that the Nashville Symphony can continue serving our community in the long run.
 Until we have certainty that the local economy can fully reopen – and stay open – we face tremendous risks in attempting to restart concert activity too quickly.